Earth radius from a single sunrise image: a classroom-ready activity: 4. Upper bound on Earth radius

 \section{4.
 Upper bound on Earth radius}

+With the angle $\alpha$ determined, the Earth’s radius can be calculated following Al-Biruni’s method \cite{alBiruni2}.
 We assume that Mont Blanc is located on a perfectly spherical Earth and that the light casting its shadow is tangent to the Earth's surface, as shown in Fig. \ref{fig:earth}.
 In reality, the light may not be perfectly tangent -- either because the photograph was taken too late or because the tangent ray is blocked by other mountains.
 In such cases, the computed Earth radius would be smaller than our result.
 Therefore, the following calculation should be considered an upper bound on the Earth's radius.\\

 With this in mind, and referring to Fig. \ref{fig:earth}, we can write:

 By substituting the numerical values of $\alpha$, Eq. \eqref{alpha} and $h_B$ into Eq.\eqref{bondeq}, the resulting upper bound on the Earth’s radius is :